mavlink/mavlink-devguide/en/guide/serialization.md

 ### Empty-Byte Payload Truncation (MAVLink 2) {#payload_truncation}

-*MAVLink 2* truncates any empty (zero-filled) bytes at the end of the serialized payload before it is sent.
+*MAVLink 2* implementations *must* truncate any empty (zero-filled) bytes at the end of the serialized payload before it is sent.
 This contrasts with *MAVLink 1*, where bytes were sent for all fields regardless of content.

 The actual fields affected/bytes saved depends on the message and its content